 One tradeoff with generating a random password is that it can be too difficult to remember for everyday use.
 This is where using reputable password manager software can save you countless headaches, while simultaneously increasing your security.

 Another option for generating a strong random password is to use a passphrase, or a combination of 4-6 words strung together into a mnemonic device.
-Because passphrases are often over 20 characters or longer, they are extremely resilient to brute force attacks.
+Because word-based passphrases are often over 20 characters or longer, they are extremely resilient to brute-force attacks.
 However, we recommend including at least 2-3 numbers or symbols to throw off any would-be dictionary attackers.

 We built our password generator to follow all the best practices laid out above.
-You can choose to generate a truly random password of any length with the traditional generator.
+You can choose to generate a strong password of any length with the random generator.
 Or, you can use the passphrase generator to make things easier to remember.
 The password checker will then tell you exactly how secure your new password is.

 Entropy bits refer to the unpredictability of your password.
 It is a measure used in information theory, and is based on the length of the password and character set used.
 The more bits of entropy your password or passphrase has, the harder it is for an attacker to guess.

 The charset is simply the total number of unique characters in the password.
 For example, the password “abcdabcdabcdabcd” is a good length at 16 characters long, but not secure at all because the charset is only 4 characters.
 This is why using capital letters, numbers, and symbols is a necessary practice.